-On March 6, 2020, BEN reportedly submitted revised trust charter applications to the Texas Department of Banking which the Department is actively reviewing and considering.
+On March 6, 2020, Beneficient Company Group reportedly submitted revised trust charter applications to the Texas Department of Banking which the Department is actively reviewing and considering.
 In the interim, Ben has closed a limited number of transactions to date, but intends to significantly expand its operations if and when the trust charters are issued.

 According to first quarter 2020 “Financial and Operating Highlights,” the company reported first quarter 2020 net loss of $49.4 million, compared to a net loss of $18.9 million in the first quarter of 2019.

 GWGH’s investment in Ben was accounted for as an equity method investment prior to the change-of-control on December 31, 2019, and the first quarter of 2020 includes the consolidated results of Ben for the first time, according to the filings.